New Years Resolutions

 Therefore I want to write something end to end from training to output something that looks like a LLM so I know I understand what that looks like.
 I am admittedly jealous of anyone with AI in their title I do not want to be that moving forward.

-Become a proper Data Engineer
+Become a "proper" Data Engineer

 I have built "things" but I believe to be called a engineer is to adopt a theme a crown of some value.
 I want to set myself the challenge of finding some project that it is building the backend of a website or something that involves what I would call "advanced SQL" i.e. something that relies on indexes or partitions in the memory and is very runtime dependant.